Hussain-Naik/PP2-Namaaz-Display/README.md

 ---
 ## Deployment

-- The website was deployed to GitHub pages and can be accessed by the link: [Namaaz Display](https://hussain-naik.github.io/PP2-Namaaz-Display/)
+- The site was deployed to GitHub pages.
+The steps to deploy are as follows:
+  - In the [GitHub repository](https://github.com/Hussain-Naik/PP2-Namaaz-Display), navigate to the Settings tab
+  - From the source section drop-down menu, select the **Main** Branch, then click "Save".
+  - The page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment.

+The live link can be found [here](https://hussain-naik.github.io/PP2-Namaaz-Display)

 - In order to make a local copy of this project, you can clone it.
 In your IDE Terminal, type the following command to clone my repository: